QUICK ANSWER

 Step 6: Choose your operational status: broker associate or active broker.
 This is the decision that makes you a broker associate rather than a broker.

-If you choose broker associate status, you continue working under an employing broker (or owner-developer where applicable) with the new broker-level license.
-You do not register a brokerage, file a fictitious name, supervise sales associates as the qualifying broker, or hold escrow as the broker.
+If you choose broker associate status, you continue working under one employing broker (or one owner-developer where applicable) with the new broker-level license.
+You do not register a brokerage, file a fictitious name for your own brokerage operation, supervise sales associates as the qualifying broker, or hold escrow as the broker.

 If you choose active broker status, you take on the responsibilities of a Florida broker, which can include registering a brokerage, operating as a sole proprietor, qualifying broker of a registered entity, or supervising other licensees.